It is easy to make a book that you will be proud to share

 Whichever way you choose to go, you will have your book in a beautiful paperback or hardcover that you will be proud of and delighted to share with your family and friends.

-Nothing competes with a real book for lasting value and sentimentality.
+As an unforgettable gift, nothing competes with a real book for lasting value and sentimentality.

 Only a book you can hold in your hands can do that.